- Give to the College of LSA

 “I immediately found a family with the Michigan Marching Band,” Michael said.
 “The band does so much more than entertain 100,000 people each weekend.
 Being a member filled my four years of education with experiences and friendships that I will forever hold dear.
 This gift is also a ‘thank you’ to the wonderful faculty and staff that continue to make the Michigan Marching Band one of the best in the country.”

-Michael has been a softball fan since watching his sister play in high school, and his love of the game grew as he watched head coach Carol Hutchins lead the Michigan Softball team to the national championship in his freshman year.
+Michael has been a softball fan since watching his sister play in high school, and his love of the game grew as he watched head coach Carol Hutchins lead the Michigan Softball team to the national championship in his first year at LSA.

 “These amazing student-athletes have inspired me with their talents on and off the field.
 But it is Coach Hutch who has built a legacy at Michigan, and in women’s sports nationally, that makes me want to give back to this amazing team,” Michael said.
 “She has broken down barriers and paved the way for other female athletes and coaches, and along the way, racked up enough wins to make her the best coach in collegiate history.
 And I will never forget the inspirational speech she gave to the Michigan Marching Band members when I was a student.
 Go Blue!”